dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 ```

 ## Step 1: Initialize a Model
-The GComputation methods takes three arguments: an array of covariates, a vector of
+The GComputation method takes three arguments: an array of covariates, a vector of
 outcomes, and a vector of treatment statuses.
 ```julia
 m1 = GComputation(X, Y, T)